-The connection to nature has been lost to us in recent years.
-But there is nothing that is more reassuring than to be in the nature.
-Living minimalistically also means regaining focus on our nature.
+The Connectedness to nature has been lost to many people.
+But there is hardly anything that soothes as much as time in the fresh air.
+Living minimalistically also means regaining the focus on our nature.

 7. Spend time with friends

 Spend more time with the people who make you happy.
-You will quickly realize that friendships are the most important thing - and that material things are actually of little importance.
+You will quickly realize that good, honest and genuine friendships extremely important for your well-being - and that material things, on the other hand, are only of lesser importance.